lpp230000/Final-Project/proposal.md

 ### Minimal Viable Outcomes
 the minimum viable outcome is that i get the particle rain to work with the right color however the shape might be closer to the default.
 I also want the particle rain to at least look like it is part of the artwork and not just it seperately
 ## Milestones
+For the first week I want to beginning set up the water mark code while also begin designing the artwork on my digital program.
+The following week I want to at least have the image be done by the middle of the week.
+After that the goal is to start the water mark editing code and finish that by the following week.
+Lastly I want to spend the final 2 weeks working on the particle rain and to properly test it.